Skip to main content

 Planning proposal requirements

-Planning proposals in the coastal zone must include a completed copy of the assessment checklist, demonstrating how they are achieving consistency with the guidelines.
-We have provided an example of a completed checklist for a planning proposal (PDF, 263 KB) which shows how to use the checklist and the expected level of detail.
+Planning proposals in the coastal zone must include a completed assessment checklist that shows how they are consistent with the guidelines.
+View an example of a completed planning proposal checklist (PDF, 263 KB).
+The example shows how to use the checklist and the expected level of detail.

 The assessment checklists are editable PDFs.